 Lacking this wisdom-container for life, we are left to the whims of any process or product that comes our way.
 We grasp, cling and desire greater happiness and satisfaction in a world of fleeting experiences.

 So then, there’s no actual reason to sit, only to sit; there’s no reason to pause, only to pause.
-This begins a practice to expand our compassion.
-To access this wisdom and philosophy, I offer some resources to practice and to live the practices.
+This begins a practice that can expand our awareness of suffering to cultivate compassion.
+This is practice and wisdom to discover and experience, not a belief or concept to review and explain.

 Finally, the next time you see a food truck, order food if you are hungry.
 And if you see a meditation van, step inside if you are interested.
-But remember … your practice comes from wisdom not found anywhere except within.
+But remember… seeking peace and cultivating wisdom is not a product, goal or achievement; it beings with practices that transcend our individual self.

 This blog post is a complement to the following blog posts: